libssh2/libssh2/docs/SECURITY.md

 No information should be made public about a vulnerability until it is formally announced at the end of this process.
-That means, for example that a bug tracker entry must NOT be created to track the issue since that will make the issue public and it should not be discussed on the project's public mailing list.
+That means, for example that a bug tracker entry must NOT be created to track the issue since that makes the issue public and it should not be discussed on the project's public mailing list.
 Also messages associated with any commits should not make any reference to the security nature of the commit if done prior to the public